 The beauty of making dressings in a jar is they’re easy to transport.
 They’re small and compact flavour capsules that you can easily throw in your bag to take to the office, or to picnics, camping trips, or any alfresco eating for that matter.
 Make a batch of dressings at the beginning of the week ready to grab and go in the morning.
 Then when you’re ready to serve, just give it a good shake, toss through your salad and it’s ready to eat.

 1. Basic salad dressing

-A basic salad dressing only requires three to four storecupboard staples, it takes 2 minutes to throw in a jar and will add instant flavour to your leaves.
-You can tweak this to your tastes, but it’s a good idea to maintain a ratio of 3 parts oil to 1 part vinegar.
+Basic salad dressings only require three to four storecupboard staples, take 2 minutes to throw in a jar and will add instant flavour to your leaves.
+You can tweak to your tastes, but it’s a good idea to maintain a ratio of 3 parts oil to 1 part vinegar.

 To your jar, add 2 tablespoons white, red wine or balsamic vinegar, 6 tablespoons olive oil, 1 teaspoon Dijon mustard, ¼ grated clove of garlic and a pinch each of sea salt and black pepper.
 Secure the lid.
 Shake.
 Dress.

 Swap the mayonnaise in a calorific Caesar dressing for yoghurt.
 You’ll find it’s just as creamy, tangy and well-balanced.
 With a good hit of garlic, umami-rich anchovies and a little Parmesan, this will do wonders to a bowl of crisp salad greens.